- Published at

 Sidenote: you can differentiate

-0 using division and the resulting
+0 by using division and the resulting

-1 / -0 === -Infinity // true 1 / 0 === Infinity // true -Infinity !== Infinity // true
+1 / -0 === -Infinity // true 1 / 0 === Infinity // true -Infinity === Infinity // false

-So, the strict comparison with
+Strict comparison with

-NaN is also not equal to
+NaN, which is not equal to itself.

-NaN === NaN // false // you can use Number.isNaN as an alternative Number.isNaN(NaN) // true
+NaN === NaN // false // Tip: you can use Number.isNaN as an alternative Number.isNaN(NaN) // true

-These occasions are when
+These quirks are when

-Object.is could come into play.
+Object comes into play.
 In most cases, it behaves the same as

-=== but it includes some minor "improvements" which make things a bit more logical.
+===, but it includes some minor "improvements" making things more logical.
+Let's look at the zero and

 Object.is(-0, 0); // false Object.is(NaN, NaN); // true

-Object.is in your source code! :)
+Object in your source code?